September 3, 2019

-Whether you’re off to college, or already there, a trusty laptop is an essential bit of kit.
+Whether you’re off to college, or already there, a trusty laptop is an essential tool.
 The best laptops for college are able to balance essay writing as well as plenty of Netflix, social media and video calls back home.
 You’ll want a laptop that can go the distance to see you right through college and beyond.

 But what should you go for?
 Will a $300 Windows laptop do the trick?
 Or do you need a MacBook (you may want one, but do you need one?).
 And what about a Chromebook?
 With a year at college costing the average student at least $20,000, you'll want to spend your money wisely.